Can InsurTechs Follow Uber’s Path? It Depends on the Market

 For very simple insurance contracts like small Workers Compensation or BOP policies, it’s easy to see how the model can work.
-There, investment in a good digital experience and search engine marketing paired with low prices could make an impact for the small and medium-sized business market.
-It’s tempting to think that model could transfer up-market too — the unit economics are much better, with the lifetime value of a single customer tens or hundreds of times larger than with a renters insurance or auto insurance policy.
+There, investment in a good digital experience and search engine marketing paired with low prices could make an impact on the small and medium-sized business market.
+It’s tempting to think that model could transfer up-market too -- the unit economics are much better, with the lifetime value of single customers tens or hundreds of times larger than with a renters insurance or auto insurance policy.

 Looking more deeply, though, we quickly see issues with an Uber-like model.
 Simply beating the competitors on price can work in a low-stakes direct-to-consumer environment but not so well in B2B2B.
 That’s because the market for mid-sized and larger commercial insurance is very efficient, and also because the cost of commercial insurance is often high, so it earns lots of scrutiny every year by policyholders, or at least their brokers.
 With lots of discriminating eyes on the purchase, price is hardly the only factor - the inherent risk in trying anything new comes quickly to bear.